This page is for graduate fellowships only. If you have questions about graduate assistantships, please visit Human Resources.

 Institutionally-funded fellowships, including those paid through OSU Foundation accounts and/or college funds, are paid on a quarterly basis corresponding to the OSU term schedule.
 Funds are disbursed using the Grants Reports and Reimbursement System (GRRS), referred to as OSU Reimbursement and Scholarship System.
 Externally-funded fellowships with grants administered by OSU will be paid monthly.
 Business Affairs handles distribution of payments to students, but are distributed monthly, in advance, as a vendor payment (Student Business Account).
 In either case, students are paid prior to the start of term/month, as a stipend.

-Section II fellowship appointments are supported by institutional funds, typically from OSU Foundation accounts, but can be partially or wholly-supported by OSU indexes dedicated to supporting fellowship stipends.
-Section III fellowship appointments are supported by externally-funded sources, usually assigned a grant index through OSRAA.
-Any alternatively-funded fellowships, while not administered in part or in full by OSU, will be listed in Section III since they are externally funded.
+OSU Foundation + Internal fellowship appointments are supported by institutional funds, typically from OSU Foundation accounts, but can be partially or wholly-supported by OSU indexes dedicated to supporting fellowship stipends.
+Training Grant/External fellowship appointments are supported by externally-funded sources, usually assigned a grant index through OSRAA.
+Any alternatively-funded fellowships, while not administered in part or in full by OSU, will be completed through the Training Grant/External process since they are externally funded.

 The Office for Sponsored Research and Award Administration (OSRAA) must verify that the external award meets grant requirements, and that the award does support fellowship(s).
 Since the funding is coming from external funds, it will be set up on a research index with payments disbursed monthly to the current vendor address on file.
 Given various awards, including allowances specified in the award letter, contact Business Affairs to make sure expenditures meet requirements and are disbursed as appropriate to the fellow.